asin1203/Algorithms/src/MachineLearningAlgorithms/IMPORTANT_PYTHON_LIBRARIES/INTRO.md

 ## Introduction

 Python machine learning libraries have grown to become the most preferred language for machine learning algorithm implementations.
 Let’s have a look at the main Python libraries used for machine learning.
-1. Some important properties of the function are:

 - [NumPy](./numpy.md)
 - [Matplotlib](./matplotlib.md)